-Since 2019, Plymouth City Council (PCC) has used Causeway's Connected Asset Management software, Causeway Alloy, for their Street Services Information Management System (SSIMS).
+Since 2019, Plymouth City Council (PCC) has used Causeway's connected asset management software solution, Causeway Alloy, for their Street Services Information Management System (SSIMS).
 This implementation has enhanced the quality of service it delivers across playgrounds, litter bins, grounds, and arboreal management.

-PCC is the unitary authority for Plymouth in Devon, it employs over 2,500 people and provides services and information for the city’s 262,700 residents, plus many businesses and visitors.
+PCC is the unitary authority for Plymouth in Devon, it employs over 2,500 people and provides services and information for the city’s 262,700 residents, plus many businesses.

 The council wanted to improve the quality of services it delivers across grounds, trees, street cleansing and playgrounds.
 They sought to: